Muslims recall questionable detentions that followed 9/11

 The positive, she says: More people seem willing to challenge that.

 The long-running lawsuit in which additional plaintiffs were added after the first five were awarded a settlement has continued.
-It has ricocheted through the court system with mixed results.
-In 2017 the Supreme Court threw out parts of the suit but allowed one part to stand, sending it back to lower courts.
+It has ricocheted through the court system with mixed results, including a 2017 stop at the Supreme Court.
 Last month, a federal district court judge in Brooklyn dismissed the lawsuit.

 Meeropol says the initial settlement was proof that the plaintiffs had a compelling case.
 She says no decision has been made yet on an appeal.
 That leaves a striking fact: Nearly 20 years later, no individuals have been held accountable for how the detainees were treated, she says.

-For the families marking an ignominious anniversary, the question is basic and broad: What is different?

-Jahangir runs a South Asian women’s rights organization in Toronto, continuing her fight against systemic racism and discrimination.
-She misses seeing her sister but has no desire to step foot in America again.
-“I look at my 10 years in the U.S. as a black hole for me, (and) after 9/11, I found out that this is not a place to live.”

-Ebrahim, now 49 and owner of a company that provides coding and other outsource services to other companies, shared Jahangir’s anger after he returned to Egypt.
-But two decades later, he would consider bringing his teenage son to New York City to see sights and sounds that he found “charming.”
+Ebrahim, now 49, and owner of a company that provides outsource service, including coding, to other companies, said now, he would consider bringing his teenage son to New York City to see sights and sounds that he found “charming.”

 ———